SoftwarePlumbersOss/rur-js/README.md

 ### Datasources and Forms

-RUR provides an out-of-the-box Datasource which stores information in browser-local storage (indexedDB).
+RUR integrates with back-end services via a Datasource together with an appropriate driver.
+The core RUR project provides an out-of-the-box driver which stores information in browser-local storage (indexedDB).
 Subprojects are underway to support various cloud datastores, notably including Google firestore.
+The Driver component is however designed to be easy to implement and developing a Driver for any REST API should be reasonably straightforward.

 Datasources are agnostic about technology and data formats but opinionated about lifecycle.
 Data is retrieved from a datastore during a search and written to a reducer.
 Data is written back to the